 - Disaster Preparedness

 - Disaster Fire Suppression

 - Terrorism and CERT

-Once individuals are trained, they become part of the CERT team for the building they work in.
-Then, in the event of a disaster, they are activated to work with their team under the direction of the building marshal and SLCC Emergency Operations.
+CERT-trained employees become part of the CERT team for their building.
+In a disaster, they’re activated to work with their team under the direction of the building marshal and SLCC Emergency Operations.
 Some building marshals hold periodic, short meetings for their teams; others do not.
-About once a year, we ask CERT team members to participate in a training meeting or drill.
+CERT team members annually participate in a training meeting or drill.
 We also encourage additional training such as CPR, AED and first aid.